input-output-hk/plutus-pioneer-program/code/week01/README.md

 ## Running an example auction contract on a local Playground

-Rather than start the traditional way, i.e. starting very simple and doing a crash course on Haskell, followed by some simple Plutus contracts and slowly add more complicated stuff, it will be more interesting, especially for the first lecture, to showcase a more interesting contract and demonstrate what Plutus.
+Rather than start the traditional way, i.e. starting very simple and doing a crash course on Haskell, followed by some simple Plutus contracts and slowly add more complicated stuff, it will be more interesting, especially for the first lecture, to showcase a more interesting contract and demonstrate what Plutus can do.
 We can then use that to look at certain concepts in more detail.

 Before compiling the sample contract code, we need to setup Plutus.
 It is advisable to set up a Nix shell from the main Plutus repository at which can also be used to compile the example contracts.